What? Where? When?:

 the quarry's founder, who would very much appreciate hearing about it/them.

-Alton: The former freighthouse in
+Alton/Loon Cove: The former freighthouse

-Alton is currently (10/30/05) being restored and a B&M caboose has been moved onsite
+in Alton has been restored and a B&M caboose has been moved onsite as part of a Railroad Park, as has the Loon Cove station,

 Madison: The Madison